-To help remove pesky red blotchiness from broken capillaries, Hadley King, MD, dermatologist at Skinney Medspa, suggests taking a prescription route: “There is a prescription cream called Mirvaso that works similarly to how Visine works—it takes the red out by temporarily constricting the blood vessels that are causing the red color.
+If skin redness is more your concern, you have a few options for calming the splotches.
+To temporarily remove pesky red blotchiness from broken capillaries, Hadley King, MD, a dermatologist at Skinney Medspa, suggests taking a prescription route.
+“There is a prescription cream called Mirvaso that works similarly to how Visine works—it takes the red out by temporarily constricting the blood vessels that are causing the red color.
 It’s temporary, but the results can be remarkable.”
+Schultz agrees that a prescription topical such as Rhofade or Mirvaso can be great for a special occasion, but warns that those using it could experience a rebound of worsened effects after it's worn off after eight to 12 hours later.

 Ed note: Quotes have been edited for content.